HomeFactopediaBrainoffsRankingsGoodiesCommunity

 believes in the theory

-Ideas Originate Soley in Sensation
+Ideas Originate Solely in Sensation

 Siderism